ntyet/rmRNAseq/README.md

-ncores <- 1 # for real data analysis and if the computer allows, increase ncores to save time print.progress <- FALSE saveboot <- FALSE counts <- dat[1:3,]
+ncores <- 1 # for real data analysis and if the computer allows, increase ncores to save time print.progress <- FALSE saveboot <- FALSE circadian <- TRUE  #  FALSE if the experiment does not show circadian rhythm effect counts <- dat[1:3,]
 C.matrix <- list()
 # test for Line main effect